Personal Pension Plans

 Defined contribution means the more you pay in, the more you get out – this is the case for most workplace pensions, too.
 The alternative is a defined benefit workplace pension.
 This type of pension is based on your length of service at a workplace and your salary and age when you leave.

 Lastly is the State Pension, which almost everyone receives and is based on several factors.
-It is designed to help people over the state retirement age who paid National Insurance, or were exempt, during their working life.
+It is designed to help people over the state retirement age who paid National Insurance, or were Immune, during their working life.

 Many people find that their workplace and state pension will not be enough to retire on and as an alternative, invest in personal pensions.
 You can choose to pay into your pension as monthly payments, or as one-off lump sums.